Ray LeBlanc

 Raymond Jude LeBlanc (born October 24, 1964) is an American former professional ice hockey goaltender.
-He is best known as the goaltender for the United States team at the 1992 Winter Olympics in Albertville, France.
-He was never drafted in the National Hockey League, but played a single game with the Chicago Blackhawks.
+He played one game in the National Hockey League, with the Chicago Blackhawks during the 1991–92 season.
+The rest of his career, which lasted from 1984 to 2000, was spent in the minor leagues.
+Internationally LeBlanc played for the American national team at the 1992 Winter Olympics, and at the 1992 World Championships.

 Biography

 LeBlanc was born in Fitchburg, Massachusetts.
 After playing two seasons of junior hockey in Ontario, LeBlanc turned professional and joined the Pineridge Bucks of the Atlantic Coast Hockey League for the 1984–85 season.
 He then played one season for the ACHL's Carolina Thunderbirds before moving on to the International Hockey League, where he would spend the majority of his career.
 In his rookie season in 1986–87 with the Flint Spirits, LeBlanc appeared in 63 games and was awarded the Ken McKenzie Trophy as the top American-born rookie in the league.

 LeBlanc played for the IHL's Flint Spirits, Saginaw Hawks, Indianapolis Ice, Fort Wayne Komets, Cincinnati Cyclones and Chicago Wolves during his career.
 LeBlanc spent the final two seasons of his career with the Jacksonville Lizard Kings of the ECHL and retired after the 1999–2000 season.

 LeBlanc appeared in one National Hockey League game in his career, playing for the Chicago Blackhawks during the 1991–92 season.
 His appearance came to allow the Blackhawks to exploit a loophole in the NHL's rules for the 1992 NHL Expansion Draft, where each team had to expose a goaltender who had appeared in at least one game during 1991–92.
 LeBlanc was activated and placed into his only game on March 10, 1992, therefore meaning the Blackhawks would not have to expose any of their top three goaltenders: Ed Belfour, Dominik Hašek and Jimmy Waite.
 LeBlanc allowed only one goal, earning the victory as the Blackhawks defeated the San Jose Sharks, 5–1.